0xMYsteRy/truthseeker/README.md

 ## Desired Reality Shifting

-Use with cautious, one thing you must understand that we are all master of manifester.
-So when you vibrational frequency change, you leave your comfort zone, your social circle change, expected to lose people and gain new people in life.
-Those who does not match your frequency will not stay with you.
+Use with extreme cautious, one thing you must understand that we are all master manifester.
+So when your vibrational frequency change, you leave your comfort zone, your social circle change, you expected to lose people and gain new people in life.
+That's perfectly fine.
+Without leaving the comfort zone, there is no growth.
+Those who does not match your vibrational frequency will not stay with you.
 It also could be your family members.
 Embrace the discomfort, embrace the changes.

 ## References
 [1] https://www.theguardian.com/news/2015/nov/04/relativity-quantum-mechanics-universe-physicists
-[2]